mdhaber/scipy/paper.md

 number of degrees of freedom used to determine the pooled sample variance, and
 $\phi(z)$ and $\Phi(z)$ represent the normal probability density function and normal cumulative distribution function, respectively.
-There is no closed form expression for this integral, and numerical integration requires care, as naive evaluation of the integrand results in overflow even for modest values of the parameters.
+There is no closed-form expression for this integral, and numerical integration requires care, as naive evaluation of the integrand results in overflow even for modest values of the parameters.
 Consequently, other packages in the open-source scientific Python ecosystem, such as statsmodels